sermmor/Soul_Of_Gunners/README.md

 # Soul Of Gunners

+**IMPORTANT NOTE**: Images, audio and music don't included in this public repository.

+**IMPORTANT NOTE 2**: I finished this project in December 2015, and I won't do an update of this anymore.

 ## What is it?
 Run 'n' gun videogame with four simple enemies and one final boss.
 This video game has 3 difficulty modes (easy, medium and hard) and a final score ranking.